dijeesh/nats-streaming-operator-with-sql-backend/README.md

 ### **nats server and nats-streaming-server**

-NATS is available in two interoperable modules, the core NATS platform -the NATS server (executable name is gnatsd) referred to simply as NATS and NATS Streaming (executable name is nats-streaming-server)
+NATS is available in two interoperable modules, the core NATS platform - the NATS server (executable name is gnatsd) referred to simply as NATS and NATS Streaming (executable name is nats-streaming-server)

 - Basic NATS Server is designed for high performance and simplicity.
 - NATS Server doesn’t provide a persistent store for the messages that you publish over the NATS.